-A temporary Federal infantry post to watch over the Apache.
+A temporary U.S. Army infantry post to watch over the Apache.

 Initially a CA Volunteer Infantry post, located about three miles east of Rattlesnake Island and the main channel of Elephant Butte Lake, on the south side of McRae Canyon.
-The Army continued to hold the abandoned reservation until 1884.
-Stone foundations of the adobe buildings still remain, now usually under the waters of Elephant Butte Reservoir (created in 1915).
+The Army continued to hold the abandoned reservation until 1884 to allow travelers to use the river ford that led to the Palomas hot springs.
+Stone foundations of the adobe buildings still remain, now usually under the waters (when high) of Elephant Butte Reservoir (created in 1915).
 See also Fort McRae Emerges from US Bureau of Reclamation

 Camp at Alamosa

-A Union encampment, a subpost of Fort Craig, located on the Alamosa River at the Rio Grande, at the mouth of the Cañada Alamosa.
+A Union encampment, a subpost of Fort Craig, located on the Alamosa River at the Rio Grande, at the mouth of the Caņada Alamosa.
 Attacked and captured by Confederates in September 1861.
-The old townsite is submerged under the waters of the Elephant Butte Reservoir.
+The old townsite is now submerged under the waters of the Elephant Butte Reservoir.

 Camp Ojo Caliente